Kangen Water vs Hydrogen Water: What's the Difference?

 Key facts

-- —No health claims for either product are approved by the FDA or TGA — both are sold as wellness water, not medical devices.
+• No health claims for either product are approved by the FDA or TGA — neither is approved as a medical device outside Japan.

 TL;DR